NickChapman1988/FeelingHungry/README.md

 * [CSS-Tricks](https://css-tricks.com/) - Used as a general resource for CSS tips and questions.
 * [W3Schools](https://www.w3schools.com/) - Used for examples and tutorials.
 * [Unsplash](https://unsplash.com) - Used to find suitable background and images throughout the project.
+* [Hover.css](https://ianlunn.github.io/Hover/) - Used for simple animation on recipe boxes.

 ---